fpereiro/gotoB/tutorial/tutorial.md

 Defining specific functions for specific parts of the app, and calling the right one when the state changes, can quickly become unmaintainable, for two reasons:

-1. Components can have sub-components, each with its own data dependencies.
-This means that, to redraw things efficiently, you need one function per each subcomponent in your app.
+1. Each component or sub-component of the app usually depends on one or more parts of the state.
+This means that if there is a change in one of the parts of the state on which the component depends, the component must be updated.
-2. A part of the state can be modified by multiple interactions.
-Each interaction that modifies a certain part of the state must then be responsible for updating each component that depends on the state.
+2. A user interaction can change multiple parts of the state.

+Because of these two facts, you end up having to determine a list of components or sub-components that are modified by each user interaction, and create a custom function to update those components.
+If you have M components and sub-components that each rely on average on N parts of the state, you have M\*N dependencies that you need to track.
+If a user interaction modifies P parts of the state, then you need to go through the M\*N dependencies for each of these parts of the state, and make sure to update those components.
+With each extra dependency, you have to modify several parts of the code.
+In practice, the complexity and the length of the app increases *quadratically* rather than *linearly* as you add features.

-We'll see an extended example of this in the second part of this tutorial, when we start developing an app.
+It is surprising to see how quickly this can happen in apps with relatively simple UIs.
+We'll see more about this *quadratic drift* in the second part of this tutorial.

 We're now almost done with the first part of this tutorial!
 The last chapter awaits.
 In it, we will explore the role of JavaScript in webapps.